minimuutti/minimuutti.github.io/en/brain-games/_posts/2015-07-20-high-rollers-alternatives.md

 I punctured two holes on the middle of empty paper roll.

-The other end of the roll needed to be sealed so I taped a piece of tape onto the roll that was folded on itself so the kibbles wouldn't stick to it inside the roll.
+The other end of the roll needed to be sealed so I taped a piece of tape onto the roll that was folded on itself so the kibble wouldn't stick to it inside the roll.

-Then I pushed the pipe through the roll and tied it to the holder and added some kibbles.
+Then I pushed the pipe through the roll and tied it to the holder and added some kibble.

 [![](https://dl.dropboxusercontent.com/sh/ea1wtnz7z734o12/AAAYu-QPSVea2NXOaTjxvfZPa/aktivointi/tuubin-pyoritys/DS28850-800px.jpg)](https://dl.dropboxusercontent.com/sh/ea1wtnz7z734o12/AAC6c07Bo5Xkdev4MeonXoUta/aktivointi/tuubin-pyoritys/DS28850.jpg)